alanbergland/alanbergland.github.io/_posts/2021-11-23-PhD-Recruit.md

 The deadline to apply for PhD positions in the Biology Depart at UVA is Dec 1, however applications will be considered through December 5.

-See https://bio.as.virginia.edu/graduate/how-to-apply for more information.
+See <a href="https://bio.as.virginia.edu/graduate/how-to-apply">https://bio.as.virginia.edu/graduate/how-to-apply</a> for more information.

 Please contact Alan Bergland (aob2x@virginia.edu) to discuss the position.
 Please include a CV and a cover letter addressing your research and educational background to start the conversation.